XRPLF/xrpl-dev-portal/blog/2024/deep-dive-into-amm-integration.md

 **Protocol Native:**

-* As a core primitive of the XRPL, developers can utilize AMM functionality without the need to create their own smart contracts and face associated risks.
+* As a core primitive of the XRPL, developers can use AMM functionality without the need to create their own smart contracts and face associated risks.

 **Aggregated Liquidity:**